DougRzz/CV/docs/index.md

         <span > <br></span>
 </div>

-*   Developed multiple virtual sensor and digital twin models to provide calculated engineering data sets.
-These models included empirical machine learning regression models which were trained using test-bed data sets.
-I developed the pipelines for these models, using `Snowflake` and `Python` for the data processing and `Tableau` and `Python` web-apps for the data visualisation
+- Delivered virtual sensors and digital twin models, including empirical ML regressors trained on test‑bed datasets; built production pipelines in Python and Snowflake; delivered visualisations in Tableau and Python apps.
-*   Provided technical support for critical engineering issues through data analysis of large datasets and reporting back to stakeholders.
-The data was visualised using the `Plotly` and `Matplotlib` plotting libraries
+- Investigated critical engineering issues using large‑scale time‑series analysis; communicated findings with Plotly and Matplotlib.
-*   Generated several `Python` based web-apps to enable engineers to use novel techniques to visualize very large data sets and to characterise/tag snippets of time-series data.
-These packages used `Vaex` and `DuckDB` and deployed using either `Jupyter Widgets`/`Voila` or `Dash`
+- Built Python web apps for interactive exploration and tagging of very large datasets using Vaex and DuckDB; deployed with Jupyter Widgets/Voila and Dash.
-*   Authored web-app documentation using `mkdocs` and provided formal training for the `Python` packages that I developed
+- Authored an enterprise white paper on next‑generation time‑series visualisation: gathered requirements from engineers and technical leaders, benchmarked calculation engines, and defined recommendations.
-*   Coached and provided technical support for student and graduate engineers and assisted them to deliver many successful projects
+- Wrote MkDocs documentation and delivered formal training for internal Python packages; contributed to Python/SQL coding and documentation standards.
-*   Significantly contributed to internal process documentation which includes `Python` and `SQL` coding and documentation standards.
+- Coached students and graduates, enabling successful project delivery.
-*   Supervised sponsored PhD project of Bayesian probabilistic modelling with the objective of transferring an advanced acedemic project into a useful engineering development tool
+- Supervised a sponsored PhD in Bayesian probabilistic modelling, translating research into engineering tools.
-*   I was a graduate recruitment team member.
-This involoved candidate selection and interviewing of potential graduates
+- Supported graduate recruitment through candidate selection and interviewing.

 <div>